bigeasy/stencil/diary.markdown

-Key to the Stencil strategy is the notion that your scripts run identically on the server as they do in the browser, but we're going to say with the exception of module loading, becuase I don't want to replace Node.js module loading, which works fine on the browser, with AMD.
+Key to the Stencil strategy is the notion that your scripts run identically on the server as they do in the browser, but we're going to say with the exception of module loading, because I don't want to replace Node.js module loading, which works fine on the browser, with AMD.

 When using Stencil off-line, the current `resolver.js` is what it needs to be.